 “There is no part of American life that hasn’t been soiled by the new, softer, artificial language.
 It’s everywhere,” Carlin complained. (page 102)

 And he correctly analyzed, I think, why this trend has grown until we hear a constant stream of euphemisms in most B2B marketing today.

-The following table shows the six rationales for using euphemisms that Carlin listed, along with a modern example.
+The following table shows the six rationales for using euphemisms that Carlin listed, along with a modern example from me.